 Module 5: Wellness Cooking

 Being healthy is more than being physically fit.
 This course offers a comprehensive review of food, nutrients and nutrition.
 Major nutrient classes (such as carbohydrates, fats, protein, vitamins and minerals) and the relationship of food and nutrients to areas of current interest (including diets and weight control) will be discussed.
 Students will also practice cooking and serving food simultaneously.

 Module 6: Eastern Cuisines

 The collection of Asian flavors has a large influence on all types of food.
 Students will explore new ingredients from different Asian regions and learn their proper application.
 Asia’s favorite dishes will be thoroughly explained and cooked so students can easily take their new knowledge to their own kitchen and continue their culinary journey throughout Asia.

 Module 7: Western Cuisines

 Regional food is central to an exciting cuisine.
-In this course, students will learn the basic skills and knowledge of Western culinary arts through theory, practical workshops and immersion in the rich and diverse heritage of classical cuisines from France, Italy, Spain, Greece and USA just to name a few.
+In this course, students will learn the basic skills and knowledge of Western culinary arts through theory, practical workshops and immersion in the rich and diverse heritage of classical cuisines from France, Italy, Spain and Greece just to name a few.

 At the end of their in-class training, all students are assigned an externship.
 The program will help them with their careers in the future.
 This is to give students a short actual experience in the kitchen.
 An application is usually required in hotels and restaurants where students are interviewed by the institution.
 This can also help students learn more about effective techniques for achieving employment.
 With the required 600 hours of training, it is a chance for them to observe, ask questions and gain hands on learning within the hotel or restaurant in order to meet their professional goals.